 - There is to be no tampering with pool or spa thermostats.

-- Clubhouse may be reserved for social activities not more than 60 days in advance by individual owners on a first-come, first-served basis.
-Reservations will be accepted only if the maintenance fees, fine, and penalties for the unit are current and upon payment of a $100 per day Rental Fee and $250 per day Cleaning Deposit, refundable in accordance with the terms set forth in the Clubhouse Rental Form.
+- For groups larger than 25 people, the Clubhouse may be reserved for social activities not more than 60 days in advance by individual owners on a first-come, first-served basis.
+Reservations will be accepted only if the maintenance fees, fine and penalties for the unit are current and upon payment of a $100 per day Rental Fee and $250-per-day Cleaning Deposit.
+Refundable in accordance with reservation set forth herein.

 - All social events must be ended by 10 p.m.

 Tennis & Pickleball Courts

 - Hours of operation are from 8 a.m. to 10 p.m., November through April, and 7 a.m. to 10 p.m., May through October.